 On January 4, 2019, Interseguro was notified through a Tax Determination notice about the partial audit of the Income Tax for non-domiciled entities for Sura corresponding to January 2015; see Note 2.
 The tax debt requested by SUNAT amounts to approximately S/19,000,000.
 On January 30, 2019, the Company filed an appeal against the Resolution of Determination claimed by SUNAT.
 Considering that this debt corresponds to a period prior to the acquisition of Sura by the Group and according to the conditions of the purchase and sale agreement of this entity, this debt, if confirmed after the legal actions that Management is to file, would be assumed by the sellers.
 On November 12, 2020, the Tax Court issued a favorable opinion to Interseguro, revoking the Determination Resolution issued by SUNAT.
-Interseguro is awaiting for the corresponding appeal deadline to be notified whether SUNAT intends to appeal the Tax Court's resolution.
+As of the date of this report, SUNAT has not appealed the pronouncement by the Tax Court.
+Therefore, Interseguro has terminated this contentious-administrative procedure claimed by SUNAT.